Richard1320/import-hierarchy/README.md

 ## CLI Options

 ```
--h, --help                                  Display help for commands
+-h, --help                                  Display help for commands.

--v, --version                               Output the version number
+-v, --version                               Output the version number.

--o, --output <filePath>                     The output file path for the JSON to be written
+-o, --output <filePath>                     The output file path for the JSON to be written.
+(Required)

--sd, --systemDirectory <pathToRemove>       String `find and replace` to remove the base system directory from the file paths
+-sd, --systemDirectory <pathToRemove>       String `find and replace` to remove the base system directory from the file
+                                            paths.
+Defaults to the currently executing directory.
 ```

 ## Example JSON Output